wordium/i290P3/README.md

 Instructions from Chrome Extension:
 - Navigate to the extensions section in the Chrome browser.
-- Make sure 'Developer Mode' is checked at the top right.
-- Click the 'Load Unpacked Extension' button
-- Navigate to the Chrome Extension folder and load that.

-OR

-- Drag the chrome_extension.crx into the Extensions secion and install or accept or something
+- Drag the chrome_extension.crx from the project folder into the Extensions section and click 'Add'

 Team members and roles:
  - Hassan Jannah: Visualization/D3/LinkedIn API/Front End